 Dr. Daniel Almeida

-Dr. Daniel J. Almeida is an Associate Professor in the School of Education at Cal Poly, San Luis Obispo and Coordinator of the Master’s program in Counseling & Guidance in Student Affairs/Higher Education.
-Dr. Almeida teaches courses on Student Development Theory, Multicultural Counseling, Career Counseling, & Assessment in Higher Education.
+Dr. Daniel J. Almeida is an Associate Professor in the School of Education at Cal Poly, San Luis Obispo where he teaches courses on Student Development Theory, Multicultural Counseling, Career Counseling, & Assessment in Higher Education.
 He received his BA in Psychology from Dartmouth College, MA in Higher Education Administration from Boston College, and PhD in Urban Education Policy – Higher Education concentration at the University of Southern California.

 During his professional career Dr. Almeida worked in Student Affairs at Cal Poly, San Luis Obispo as a Coordinator of Student Development, and worked in Career Services at Cal State Long Beach and Loyola Marymount University.
 Dr. Almeida’s research includes issues relating to first-generation college students and using Social Network Analysis to study networks of relationships of faculty, staff, and students on college campuses.
 He is currently using qualitative methods to examine the intersection of various aspects of social identity and individuals results on the Gallup Strengths Finder.